 “It wasn't hard.
 I mean it sucked to watch the races but I knew I needed to step away from competition and develop my skills.
 I made the most progress of my career in that season.”

 True words!
 When he came back to compete at the World Cup circuit Wild earned his first ever podium spot finishing third in the parallel giant slalom at Carezza, Italy right away.

 Another appearance in the small finals followed in Bad Gastein, Austria a few weeks later right before things heated up at the 2013 FIS Snowboard World Championships in Stoneham, Quebec where Wild claimed Bronze in the PGS event for him – and his new home country.

 One year later, with his first World Cup win under his belt (Bad Gastein, 2014) the US-born Russian racer became the most successful snowboarder of the 2014 Olympic Winter Games winning Gold in both, the PGS and PSL event.

 Three years after his career seemed to be stuck in a dead end street due to the loss of his US funding and support, Wild, now the first Russian snowboarder to win an Olympic title, told the Sochi media: “I have chosen the harder path to success, and I have walked it all the way.”

-And after 44 World Cup starts until the 2015 season, it seems that one of the most dominating racers of the past two years, who impresses with powerful and dynamic turns, strong legs and a stubborn will hasn't reached the end of his road yet.
+And it seems that one of the most dominating racers of the past years, who impresses with powerful and dynamic turns, strong legs and a stubborn will hasn't reached the end of his road yet.